 Sculptural practice in the 20th century witnessed explosive innovation in its experiments with new mediums, bodily engagement, and theatricality, as artists sought to expand our understanding of the dynamics between objects and space.
 One of the most radical developments was the use of sound to further explore those dynamics and test the boundaries of convention.
-The exhibition Sound as Sculpture brings together foundational works from the 1960s and 1970s, alongside important recent and contemporary works, to examine the different ways in which artists have deployed sound to create an experience of space as time; play with the body’s ability to emit, transmit, perceive, and absorb sound; and draw on the psychological and poetic effects of sound in space.
+The exhibition Sound as Sculpture brought together foundational works from the 1960s and 1970s, alongside important recent and contemporary works, to examine the different ways in which artists have deployed sound to create an experience of space as time; play with the body’s ability to emit, transmit, perceive, and absorb sound; and draw on the psychological and poetic effects of sound in space.

 Image:

-Richard Serra with Nancy Holt, Boomerang [still] (1974)
+Richard Serra with Nancy Holt, "Boomerang" [still] (1974)

 Video, color, sound